netlify-labs/intercom-netlify-oauth/README.md

     npm install
     ```

-3. Set your Intercom app id and Oauth values in your terminal enviroment
+3. Set your Intercom app id and Oauth values in your terminal environment

     You can create an intercom Oauth app here: https://app.intercom.com/developers/